This article will cover how to assign and modify Math Units:

 To add an End-of-Unit Assessment to a Math Unit:

-- Indicate whether students will submit a Google Doc, Weblink (ex: websites, videos), or Nothing
+- Indicate whether students will submit a Notebook, Weblink (ex: websites, videos), or Nothing.

-- If students will submit a Google Doc, you'll need to indicate whether students will be given a blank doc, presentation, or spreadsheet, or if you'll be providing a custom template.
-If you provide a custom template, students will receive their own copy of the template to submit via the Summit Learning Platform.
-You can choose a Google Doc from your Google Drive
+- If students will submit a Notebook, you'll need to indicate whether students will be given a blank doc, presentation, or spreadsheet, or if you'll be providing a custom template.
+If you provide a custom template, students will receive their own copy of the template to submit via the Summit Learning platform.
+You can also choose to upload a document from your Google Drive or OneDrive.

-- Click End-of-Unit-Asessment, then click into the End-of-Unit-Assessment
+- Click End-of-Unit-Assessment, then click into the End-of-Unit-Assessment.

-*If the End-of-Unit-Assessment has already been assigned to your students, your students will no longer be able to see or work in the End-of-Unit-Assessment.
+*If the End-of-Unit-Assessment has already been assigned to your students, you will first need to unassign it.
+If you delete a previously-assigned End-of-Unit Assessment, your students will no longer be able to see or work in the End-of-Unit-Assessment.